KanjiBase/KanTanJi/DATA_INPUT.md

  - kanji - the row is a kanji definition, the row must be defined exactly once per unique ID
  - tango - the row carries a vocabulary entry for a kanji, e.g. there must exist a row with the same ID that has 'kanji' definition

+> **SPARSE SUPPORT** Note: input supports many features like significance levels, formats.. but for output to truly respect
+> given feature, it must implement its usage.
+That means you can for example use markdown or significance
+> level on a kanji 'imi' value, but it will not likely change anything in the output, since
+> kanji packs nor PDFs nor any other output generator expects you to adjust kanji meaning with these.

 ### Minimal Example:
 ```